hexnickk/test-assignment-1/README.md

 - There will be no e2e tests, because I was short on time, if I would need to add them, I would use Playwright or Cypress.
 - There is no Code Splitting because app is small, but it's totally required in bigger apps.
 - It would be also great to add dependabot.
+- Since the app is so simple, we don't really need a router.

 ## Tods